-Nominations are now invited from the international Fluorine Chemistry community for candidates for the RSC Fluorine Prize for 2013.
-The Prize, which is awarded once every two years, is associated with the RSC Fluorine Subject Group.
+Nominations are now invited from the international Fluorine Chemistry community for candidates for the RSC Fluorine Prize for 2015.
+The Award, which is awarded once every two years, is associated with the RSC Fluorine Subject Group.

 The RSC Fluorine Prize is generously sponsored by JRD Fluorochemicals Ltd.

 The Fluorine Prize is a fully international award which is not restricted to members of the RSC.
 The Prize will recognise the most meritorious contribution of an Early Career Chemist (typically under 40 years of age, and encourage the nomination of candidates who have had a career break) working in any area of fluorine chemistry, as evinced by their published contribution.
-The Prize will be judged by an international panel on behalf of the RSC Fluorine Subject Group.
+The Prize will be judged by an independent international panel on behalf of the RSC Fluorine Subject Group.

 Previous winners of the RSC Fluorine Chemistry Prize